Affordable Housing

 South Boston NDC serves a growing number of low- and middle-income earners who are not eligible for public housing but cannot afford the skyrocketing market-rate housing prices.

-As of 2020, we will own and manage 166 apartments and three retail spaces across 16 buildings, serving more than 215 tenants, including 79 seniors and 30 veterans.
+As of 2024, we own and manage 171 apartments and three retail spaces across 16 buildings, serving more than 215 tenants, including 79 seniors and 30 veterans.

 Our mission is to help South Boston residents find housing they can afford, so they can stay in our neighborhood.
 To join our waiting list, call our office at 617-268-9610 or use the button below to email us.